 Since smartphones don’t usually offer much control over focal length or aperture unless shooting in manual or pro mode, taking portraits with that pleasing bokeh background was impossible until the release of the iPhone 7 Plus.
 Fast forward to 2020, and it seems every new smartphone comes standard with some iteration of Portrait Mode.

 Even though it’s an artificial effect, portrait mode can seriously make the subject of your portrait pop.
 The blurred background eliminates any potential distractions in the background and draws the viewers’ focus to the subject.
+Using this bokeh effect correctly is a secret of smartphone portrait photography, and will be discussed later on.

 Some smartphone photographers have complained about weird filter edges around their subjects, or the filter isn’t always applied to the background seen through the edges of a subject’s glasses.

-However, while portrait mode isn’t always perfect, it’s a great tool to have in your smartphone portrait photography toolkit.
+However, while portrait mode isn’t always perfect, it’s a great tool to have in your smartphone photography toolkit.

 Smartphone Portrait Photography Gear